alswns078/G-Long/README.md

 This is the official anonymous repository for the paper **"G-Long: Graph-Enhanced Long-Term Memory for Dialogue Systems"**.

 ## 🚀 Overview
-G-Long introduces a structured graph memory framework to overcome the limitations of vector-based retrieval in long-term conversations.
+G-Long introduces a structured graph memory framework to overcome the limitations of unstructured based approach in long-term conversations.
 This repository contains the implementation for the **MSC (Multi-Session Chat)** dataset experiments.
+( * The code for **CC (Conversation Chronicles)** and **LME(LongMemEval)** is undergoing final refactoring and will be released in the next update.)

 ## 🛠️ Requirements
 * python >= 3.8